Maltemo/vim/README.md

 ### Snipmate
 [SnipMate](https://github.com/garbas/vim-snipmate) aims to provide support for textual snippets.
+Personal snippets can be found in `.vim/snippets/` folder.

 ### Vim-Airline
 [Vim-Airline](https://github.com/vim-airline/vim-airline) Displays a beautiful bar at the bottom of vim